 2. High-Fat Diet

 Not burgers and fries.
 Try adding foods high in polyunsaturated fats -- e.g., Omega-3 and Omega-6 -- to your diet.
-Research suggests that a polyunsaturated fatty acid mixture may improve behavior detriments associated with test anxiety -- i.e., appetite, mood, concentration, fatigue, organization, and stress.
+Research suggests that a polyunsaturated fatty acid mixture may improve behavior detriments associated with test anxiety -- i.e., appetite, mood, concentration, fatigue, brain fog, organization, and stress.

 3. Regular Sleep Cycle